Steelers vs. Ravens prediction, odds, time: 'Sunday Night Football' picks from proven model

-Steelers vs. Ravens prediction, odds, spread, time: Week 18 'Sunday Night Football' picks by proven model
+Steelers vs. Ravens prediction, odds, spread, time: Week 18 'Sunday Night Football' picks from advanced model

 The SportsLine Projection Model has revealed its Pittsburgh vs. Baltimore picks for the AFC North crown on 'Sunday Night Football' in Week 18